 Mergers and Acquisitions

 The highly acquisitive UnitedHealth started off 2018 by purchasing South American insurer Empresas Banmédica for $2.8 billion.
 Banmédica serves more than 2.1 million customers in Chile, Colombia, and Peru.
 Later that year, United Health acquired pharmaceutical firm Genoa Healthcare for some $2.5 billion; the deal included more than 400 pharmacy locations throughout most of the US.
-Genoa will be absorbed into the OptumRx pharmacy benefit unit.
+Genoa was absorbed into the OptumRx pharmacy benefit unit.

 9900 BREN RD E STE 300W